Video Of Ayatollah Khamenei Goes Viral After Iran Launches Strikes Inside Syria

 The head of the elite Quds Force of the country's revolutionary guards also posted on Instagram about the attack.

-"Those who have done wrong will find out what they have coming to them," Qassem Soleimani wrote.
+"Those who have done wrong will find out what they have coming to them," Qasem Soleimani wrote.

 The Iranian government said it notified Damascus before it fired rockets into the country, but that it "will not be tied to formalities when defending its security and stability."

 While Iran fights ISIS in Iraq, it rarely does so in Syria, where it has been mostly expending its resources on fighting the Syrian rebels.
-Iran has been aiding the regime of Syrian President Bashar al-Assad, and is a key ally to the Syrian forces alongside Russia and the Iranian-backed Hezbollah movement.
-Soleimani, the head of the Revolutionary Guard's elite Quds Force, has been pictured on a number of occasions on the front lines in Syria.
+Iran has been aiding the regime of Syrian President Bashar al-Assad and is a key ally to the Syrian forces alongside Russia and the Iranian-backed Hezbollah movement.
+Soleimani has been pictured on a number of occasions on the front lines in Syria.

 The Iranian attack inside Syria came on the same day the US shot down a Syrian fighter jet that was bombing US-backed Kurdish rebels in Raqqa.
 On Monday, Russia warned the United States that it will treat the US-led coalition planes in Syria, west of the Euphrates, as targets.

-Both the Iranian strikes and the US downing of the Syrian plane, followed by its tensions with Russia, come as various players in the region jostle and scramble for position to take over territory in the post-ISIS era.
+Both the Iranian strikes and the US's downing of the Syrian plane, followed by its tensions with Russia, come as various players in the region jostle and scramble for position to take over territory in the post-ISIS era.

 Anup Kaphle is a deputy world editor for BuzzFeed News and is based in London.
 His secure PGP fingerprint is AA69 A7F0 91A0 8CF9 F06A 8343 05EE 4615 8CD5 33D8.